 The deadline for our next processing cycle is

-Wednesday, September 27th, 2017.
-Note that this will be the final processing cycle before Christmas.We must receive your film by that date for inclusion on the cycle.
+Friday, October 5, 2018.
+This will be the last cycle before Christmas.We must receive your film by that date for inclusion on the cycle.

 Please do not wait to send your films until just before the cycle start date.
 Having orders in early allows us to prepare for the cycle early and begin processing sooner.